fauxfox117/amp-calculator/README.md

-# Trimlight Amp Calculator
+# Amp Calculator

-The **Trimlight Amp Calculator** is a React Native + TypeScript app (built with Expo) that helps Trimlight installers quickly determine how many amps are required for a given lighting run.
+The **Amp Calculator** is a React Native + TypeScript app (built with Expo) that helps permanent lighting installers quickly determine how many amps are required for a given lighting run.
 The goal is to remove guesswork in the field, prevent dimming or color failures, and standardize installs across all dealers.

 ## Why It’s Useful